akaramanapp/weather-mcp-server/README.md

 ## Technical Details

 - Built with TypeScript
-- Uses the Model Context Protocol SDK for CLI interface
+- Implements Model Context Protocol (MCP) server
+- Uses @modelcontextprotocol/sdk for MCP server implementation
 - Interfaces with the National Weather Service (NWS) API
 - ES2022 target with Node16 module resolution

 ## Development

-To modify or extend the application:
+To modify or extend the server:

 1. Make changes in the `src/index.ts` file
 2. Rebuild the application: